jueri/statement_extractor/README.md

 # Statement Extractor
 ### 💡 Info:
-Statement Extractor is a python library to detect statements in texts automatically.The main modules can be found in the [src](https://github.com/jueri/statement_extractor/src) directory.
+Statement Extractor is a python library to automatically detect statements in texts.
+The main modules can be found in the [src](https://github.com/jueri/statement_extractor/src) directory.
 The [example notebook](https://github.com/jueri/statement_extractor/blob/master/example.ipynb) in the root directory interface the modules and guide through the extraction process.

 This repository is part of my bachelor theses with the title **Automated statement extraction from press briefings**.